Cosmic1Neko/NewbieLoraTrainer/README.md

 ---

 ## Important Notes
 * Inference with rsLoRA: If you enable use_rslora during training and use ComfyUI for inference, you must apply the correct strength adjustment.
-The formula is: strength = lora_alpha / sqrt(lora_rank).
+The formula is: `strength = lora_alpha / sqrt(lora_rank)`.

-* CFG and Image Quality: It is strongly recommended to enable dropout_caption_rate.
+* CFG and Image Quality: It is strongly recommended to enable `dropout_caption_rate`.
 This trains the model's unconditional generation capability, which effectively prevents "fried images" (over-saturation/artifacting) when using high CFG scales.
 This might be one of the reasons why NewBie-v0.1 produces "fried images" when the Negative Prompt is empty.
 ---

 ## Environment & Setup